-Liz Essary has over a decade of experience as a Spanish interpreter in a variety of settings.
-In 2012, she received national CERTIFIED HEALTHCARE INTERPRETER™ certification, and in 2013 she was certified through the Indiana Supreme Court Interpreter Certification program.
-In 2016 she completed a Master’s of Conference Interpreting, which included graduate-level training to interpret in medical, court, and conference settings.
+Liz Essary has nearly two decades of experience as a Spanish interpreter in a variety of settings, holding staff interpreter positions from 2004 through 2011.
+She is certified through the Certification Commission for Healthcare Interpreters (CCHI), and through the Indiana Supreme Court Interpreter Certification program.
+Her graduate work included training to interpret in medical, court, and conference settings.

-Since 2012, Liz has shared her experiences as an interpreter and interpreter trainer on her That Interpreter blog.
+Liz was a founder in Seven Sisters Interpreter Training & Consulting, where she worked with her partners to develop and deliver online practice intensives for interpreters.
+Since 2012, she has shared her experiences as an interpreter and interpreter trainer on her That Interpreter blog.